Gut health and digestive issues

 Can a nutritionist help with bloating?

-A nutritionist can help you review food patterns, meal timing, symptoms, lifestyle factors and available bloodwork to look for patterns that may be contributing to bloating.
-Where needed, we can also discuss whether functional testing or a GP review may be useful.
+Yes, absolutely.
+A nutritionist can help you review food patterns, meal timing, symptoms, lifestyle factors, available bloodwork and functional testing to look for patterns that may be contributing to bloating.

 Do I need gut testing before booking a consultation?